LeonidasKyrkos/VideoTrans/README.md

 ##To do list:

-* Convert to jQuery plugin
+* Convert to jQuery plugin (maybe split into 2 versions.
+One jQuery plugin and one jQueryless plugin)
 * Add more default transition animations
+* Fix bugs on IE8